PICOVERAVR/rustv/programs/new_suite/README.md

  - strip out unnecessary zero-initialization?
  - test misaligned accesses to memory if EEI allows it
  - check unaligned mem tests, two variants used?
+ - more use of Assert_ne in obvious failure cases